SAP/spartacus-docs/_pages/telco/new-telco-checkout.md

 ---
-title: Telco New Test Checkout Page
+title: Telco and Utilities Storefront New Test Checkout Page
 ---

-This is a new checkout page for grouping together Spartacus Telco topics.
-The Spartacus Telco topics include the following:
+This is a new checkout page for grouping together Telco and Utilities Storefront pages.
+The Telco and Utilities Storefront topics include the following:

 - [Telco Checkout]